About Vovk.ts

 ”Composed” vs “Segmented” RPC

 However, in larger applications, exposing the schema for all segments in a single RPC client isn’t always desirable.
-In this case, with a simple configuration change, you can instruct Vovk.ts to generate separate RPC clients for each segment.
+With a simple configuration change, you can instruct Vovk.ts to generate separate RPC clients for each segment.

 - index.ts (imports